 O Sancta simplicitas (but in a good way!)
-These are the first words that come to mind when I see the new a.b.art MM series (refs.
-MM 101 & MM 102) from the Swiss-based watchmaking brand.
-The Swiss company is known for its very minimalist design language that is heavily influenced by the Bauhaus movement being their most important source of inspiration.
-The new MM series is the simplicity in its purest form.
+These are the first words that come to mind when I see the new MM series (refs.
+MM 101 & MM 102) from a.b.art.
+The Swiss company built its reputation on creating minimalist, easy-to-read timekeepers with the Bauhaus movement being their most important source of inspiration.
+The new MM series, however, is simplicity in its purest form.
 And I must admit that we here at WorldWatchReview.com are extremely delighted to see this beautiful timekeeper.
 While some may find its exterior oversimplified, I would argue that this is one of the most refined “simple” dressy watches currently available in this price range.

-Although clearly being positioned as a dress watch, the new a.b.art MM 101 / 102 collection doesn’t really fall into the category due to its impressive (some may even call it immense) diameter of 46.5 millimeters.
+Although being positioned as a “dress” watch, the new a.b.art MM 101 / 102 collection doesn’t fall into the category due to its impressive (some may even call it immense) diameter of 46.5 millimeters.
 To me, it looks more like a dressier take on a classic aviator’s timekeeper that has the usual diamond hands swapped in favor of stick-shaped ones.

 Also, being whole 13 millimeters thick, on a normal wrist, it looks more like a compass than a dress timepiece that is supposed to radiate understated elegance and discreetness.

-On the other hand, the watch may look good with casual dress: although you may deem it just too elegant and simple to be worn with a pair of jeans and a T-shirt, I would say that it will be just alright if you are the type of person who wears a carefully groomed beard and rides a cafe-racer in a vintage-style helmet.
-I am, by the way, not poking fun at the group: just trying to say that, while being a niche product, this watch is far from being silly.
+On the other hand, the MM may look good with a casual dress: although you may deem it just too elegant and simple to wear it with a pair of jeans and a T-shirt, I would say that it will be just alright if you are the type of person who wears a carefully groomed beard and rides a cafe-racer in a vintage-style helmet.
+I am, by the way, not poking fun at the group: just trying to say that, while being a niche product, this one is far from being silly.
 It simply needs to match a certain style and attitude.

-Its pure and simple dial with 12 applied indexes is easily readable at broad daylight, although the lack of luminous hands and indexes will surely make it unusable in darkness.
+Its pure and simple dial with 12 applied indexes is easily readable in broad daylight, although the lack of luminous hands and indexes will surely make it unusable in darkness.